DiadNetworks/Outlook-Error1001/README.md

         [23:36:32.099][tid:00000f10.00003bdc][INFO]             Added redirection C:\Users\%username%\AppData\Local\Packages\MSTeams_8wekyb3d8bbwe\LocalCache\Microsoft\MSTeams\EBWebView\WV2Profile_tfw\WebStorage -> C:\Users\local_%username%\AppData\Local\Packages\MSTeams_8wekyb3d8bbwe\LocalCache\Microsoft\MSTeams\EBWebView\WV2Profile_tfw\WebStorage
         ```

-4. If the logs check out, the issue is now fixed.
+4. If the logs check out, the problem is now fixed.
 If the log has issues, double check these two important notes:
     - The value in the group policy should be the path to the parent folder of `redirections.xml`, not the path to the actual `redirections.xml` file.
     - All users need to have at minimum "read" access to the parent folder of `redirections.xml` and at minimum "read" access to the `redirections.xml` file.